netauth/docs/src/commands/entities/modify-meta.md

 ## Help Text

 ```
-modify-meta --ID <ID> [fields-to-be-modified]
+modify-meta --entity <ID> [fields-to-be-modified]
 Modify an entity by updating the named fields to the provided values.
   -GECOS string
         Entity GECOS field (default "NO_CHANGE")
-  -ID string
-        ID for the entity to modify
   -badgeNumber string
         Badge number for the entity (default "NO_CHANGE")
   -displayName string
         Display name associated with the entity (default "NO_CHANGE")
+  -entity string
+        ID for the entity to modify (default "maldridge")
   -graphicalShell string
         Graphical shell to be used by the entity (default "NO_CHANGE")
   -homedir string